 native_recipient is 32byte address of Velas Native account.

-To swap tokens, one should create a transaction on the address:
+To swap VLX, one should create a transaction to the address:

 value specified in the transaction.